metaleap/go-util/io/README.md

 	//	having visited all sub-directories.
 	VisitDirsFirst bool

-	//	If false, only the files in the specified directory
+	//	If false, only the items in the specified directory get visited
-	//	(and the directory itself) get visited, but no sub-directories.
+	//	(and the directory itself if `VisitSelf`), but no items inside its sub-directories.
 	VisitSubDirs bool

+	//	Defaults to `true` if initialized via `NewDirWalker()`.
 	VisitSelf bool

 	//	Called for every directory being visited during Walk().